Set up Ubuntu on an external drive

 Installing Ubuntu

-When you get to the Installation type
+When you get to the Installation type step, select Something else.

 Now you should see a list of available drive volumes.
 Scroll down